 Quality and reliability are very important when it comes to these monitors.
 You want them to work reliably and to provide an accurate depiction of what the camera is picking up and seeing at all times.
 You also have to consider whether you want a single monitor system, or a setup that contains dual rackmount monitors.
-You could always rent several of the single monitors if you prefer.
+You could always rent or lease several of the single monitors if you prefer.

 Check to see the resolution of the monitors as well.
 The higher the resolution the better in most cases, but if you are merely using them to position your shots, a high resolution might not matter as much.
 Keep in mind that with the dual monitors on a single rack, the resolution is generally going to be lower than the single monitors.